Answers to Your Frequently Asked Questions

 Getting help for a substance use disorder can feel overwhelming.
 Whether you are struggling with alcohol or drug use, or you are concerned about someone you love, we at Miracles in Action know that you’re probably looking for answers.

-To help you get the information you need, we’ve put together answers to some of the most frequently asked questions about alcohol and drug rehab, addiction treatment, and what individuals and families can expect from the process.
+To help you get the information you need, we’ve put together answers to some of the most frequently asked questions about substance rehab, addiction treatment, and what individuals and families can expect from the process.
 We’ve also answered some of the most common questions we get about our services, who we help, and the types of substance use disorders and mental/behavioral health concerns we treat.

-Browse our alcohol and drug addiction treatment FAQ to find the answers you need, or contact us directly to learn about our alcohol and drug addiction treatments in Northridge.
+Browse our substance addiction treatment FAQ to find the answers you need, or contact us directly to learn about our substance addiction treatments in Northridge.
 Our friendly and professional support staff can help you get started with the intake process or simply provide more information regarding our services, payment plans, and insurance options.

 How long does drug addiction treatment take?